 The record I am trying to break is a Guinness World Record official title.
 Only one person has completed the feat to date.
 It consists of a wetsuit swim, 106km, from the left arm of Lake Okanagan by the city of Vernon, to the complete other side of the lake, finishing in a city called Penticton.
 The current record is set at 40 hours 57 minutes and 11 seconds by a man named Adam Ellenstein who completed the feat in 2016.
 My goal is to complete it sub 40 hours.
-I plan to attempt the record the week of September 4th-11th.
-The record itself will hopefully be less than 40 hours, but I am waiting until closer to the actual date to decide an exact day of departure based off of ideal weather and conditions.
-My goal is to start the attempt on the 4th of September if the conditions are good, but will postpone it a couple of days until the weather clears if it is bad weather on the 4th.
+I plan to attempt the record the last week of July 2021.
+I am waiting until closer to the actual date to decide an exact day of departure based off of ideal weather and conditions.

 I will have a support team consisting of two motorized boats sponsored by Aqua Marine Valet (that I will never touch or get in), two kayaks (one for me to sight off and one to help shuttle food and drink back and forth from the motor boats to me.
 I will not be touching or holding onto the kayaks), as well I will have witnesses in the boats that will observe the entirety of the swim.
 I plan to track the swim with a GPS watch as well as a GPS satellite phone that will be pulled behind me by a pull buoy (which I will never hold onto or use as support, strictly there to house the satellite phone), an around the clock camera and footage proving that I never left the water, as well as detailed notes of split times per each km and the GPS coordinates that I was at that very time.